danielsollondon/azvmimagebuilder/solutions/1_Azure_DevOps/DocsReadme.md

 ```
 If you need to get the latest SIG version, you can have a AZ PowerShell / AZ CLI task before that will get the latest version and set a DevOps variable, so you can use it in the Az VM Image Builder DevOps task, please see [here](https://github.com/danielsollondon/azvmimagebuilder/tree/master/solutions/8_Getting_Latest_SIG_Version_ResID#getting-the-latest-image-version-resourceid-from-shared-image-gallery) for examples.

-* Marketplace Base Images
+* (Marketplace) Base Image
-Image Builder will defaults to using the 'latest' version of the supported OS's, you can specify an image version (optional).
+There is a drop downlist of popular images, these will always use the 'latest' version of the supported OS's.

+If the base image is not in the list, you can specify the exact image using `Publisher:Offer:Sku`.

+Base Image Version (optional) - You can supply the version of the image you want to use, default is `latest`.

 ### Customize